jcharsha2003/Crop_Prediction/README.md

-# Brain Stroke Prediction Project
+# Telangana Crop Prediction Project

 ## Overview

 This project aims to predict the risk of stroke based on user input using machine learning models.
-It is built with Streamlit for the web application interface, and utilizes clustering and classification techniques for accurate predictions.
+It is built with Streamlit for the web application interface, and XGBoost techniques for accurate predictions.

 ## Requirements